 Program participants are volunteer youth 11 and older who will work hard, learn all about organic gardening, dive into environmental science, learn to make healthy meals together, and have fun every day!
 They will learn, practice and model good interpersonal communication and feedback skills.
 Youth will gain an understanding of global and local food systems and learn about a variety of gardening topics from community leaders and educators.

 Dates: July 11th-August 4th, 2022 | Monday - Thursday, 9am-2pm

-A healthy and sustainable food future depends on people who know how to grow food, and who can understand and teach others about food systems.
-We invite youths who want to positively impact their communities and help feed others.
+A healthy and sustainable food future depends on people who know how to grow food and steward the earth, and who can understand and teach others about food and environmental systems.
+We invite youth who want to positively impact their communities and help feed others.